-An increase in the amount of CO_2 underlying the aid calculation, albeit marginally, can only be seen in the category 1 million to 10 million tonnes of CO_2 .
-Here, the CO_2 amount increased by around six percent from 16 million tonnes of CO_2 in 2013 to around 17 million tonnes of CO_2 in 2017.
+An increase in the amount of $CO_2$ underlying the aid calculation over all previous accounting years, albeit marginally, can only be seen in the category 1 million to 10 million tonnes of carbon dioxide per application.
+Here, the $CO_2$ amount increased by around six percent from 16 million tonnes of $CO_2$ in 2013 to around 17 million tonnes of $CO_2$ in 2018.

-Figure 3: Number of applications and total CO_2 amount used for the aid calculation, according to CO_2 amount per application
+Figure 3: Number of applications and total CO2 amount used for the aid calculation, according to CO2 amount per application